canalplus/rx-player/doc/api/index.md

 _arguments_: ``Number``

-Set the current video adaptation to the one with a bitrate equal to the set value.
+Force the current video track to be of a certain bitrate.

+If a video representation is found with the exact same bitrate, this representation will be set.

+If no video representation is found with the exact same bitrate, either:
+  - the video representation immediately inferior to it will be chosen instead (the closest inferior)
+  - if no video representation has a bitrate lower than that value, the video representation with the lowest bitrate will be chosen instead.

+Set to ``-1`` to deactivate (and thus re-activate adaptive streaming for video tracks).

+When active (called with a positive value), adaptive streaming for video tracks will be disabled to stay in the chosen representation.

-Use ``getAvailableVideoBitrates`` to get the list of available bitrates you can set.
+You can use ``getAvailableVideoBitrates`` to get the list of available bitrates you can set on the current content.

+Note that the value set is persistent between ``loadVideo`` calls.
+As such, this method can also be called when no content is playing (the same rules apply for future contents).

 ### <a name="meth-setAudioBitrate"></a>setAudioBitrate

 _arguments_: ``Number``

-Set the current audio adaptation to the one with a bitrate equal to the set value.
+Force the current audio track to be of a certain bitrate.

+If an audio representation (in the current audio adaptation) is found with the exact same bitrate, this representation will be set.

+If no audio representation is found with the exact same bitrate, either:
+  - the audio representation immediately inferior to it will be chosen instead (the closest inferior)
+  - if no audio representation has a bitrate lower than that value, the audio representation with the lowest bitrate will be chosen instead.

+Set to ``-1`` to deactivate (and thus re-activate adaptive streaming for audio tracks).

+When active (called with a positive value), adaptive streaming for audio tracks will be disabled to stay in the chosen representation.

-Use ``getAvailableAudioBitrates`` to get the list of available bitrates you can set.
+You can use ``getAvailableAudioBitrates`` to get the list of available bitrates you can set on the current content.

+Note that the value set is persistent between ``loadVideo`` calls.
+As such, this method can also be called when no content is playing (the same rules apply for future contents).

 ### <a name="meth-getForcedVideoBitrate"></a>getForcedVideoBitrate